-All medical services have a standard fee that is set by the Australian government.
-However, medical providers (GPs, specialist doctors, etc) can charge whatever they want to.
-The difference between the standard fee and medical provider fee is called the gap.
+All medical services have a standard fee set by the Australian government.
+However, medical providers (GPs, specialist doctors, etc.) can charge whatever they want to.
+The difference between the standard and medical provider fees is called the gap.

 Good question #2: "Do you direct bill to (your OSHC provider)?"